gotuna/docs/content/docs/basics/views.md

 <label class="label">{{t "Email"}}</label>
 ```

-You can add your own custom helpers to the app using the `gotuna.ViewHelperFunc` signature.
+You can add your custom helpers to the app using the `gotuna.ViewHelperFunc` signature.

 ```
 // custom view helpers added to the app constructor